Kwitchlang/Docker-Swarm-GlusterFS-Install/README.md

 * Docker_Manager_IPs=("10.10.5.1" "10.10.5.2" "10.10.5.3")
 * Docker_Worker_IPs=("10.10.5.4" "10.10.5.5")

+> [!WARNING]
-Please note there is an APT cache at line 64 - Please Comment this out if not used!
+> Please note: There is an APT cache at line 64 - Please Comment this out if not used!

 ## Instructions
 First SSH into your first Manager Node